TheJacksonLaboratory/jax-ng-light/README.md

 # jax-ng-light
-Light Angular Material Theme for The Jackson Laboratory
+Light Angular Material theme for The Jackson Laboratory

 # How To Install